Not all lawyers are adept at handling the complexities of elder law and special needs issues.

 Do You Charge for Your Initial Consultation?

 Many attorneys, such as personal injury attorneys, will give you an initial consultation for free or over the phone.
 Generally, this is not standard practice for most elder law attorneys.
-Yet, still some are surprised to learn that our firm charges a consultation fee for meeting with either Emma or Gerald, in person or over the phone.
+Yet, still some are surprised to learn that our firm charges a consultation fee for meeting with either Emma, in person or over the phone.
 It is our opinion that for those who do not charge a consultation fee, the initial meeting is little more than a “getting to know you” session.

 We know your time is valuable, and so is ours.
 We expect to accomplish quite a lot at our first meeting with you.
 We want to determine the scope of your problem, educate you about the laws affecting your circumstances, offer suggestions on how to address your problem, decide on how you want to proceed, and collect the information we need to begin the work.
 Although you may have not met us before, the initial consultation is far more than a “getting to know you” session.